patka00/documentation/for-developers/confidential-computing/intel-sgx-technology.md

 # Overview

-**Confidential Computing** \(or **Trusted Execution Environments -** **TEE**\) ensures computation confidentiality through mechanisms of memory encryption at the hardware level.
+**Confidential Computing** \(or **Trusted Execution Environments -** **'TEE'**\) ensures computation confidentiality through mechanisms of memory encryption at the hardware level.
 Application being executed and data being processed are safeguarded against even most privileged access levels \(OS, Hypervisor...\).
 Only authorized code can run inside this protected area and manipulate its data.

 In some cases, the need of ensuring that the code runs correctly without any third party altering the execution, is more important than hiding the computation's data.
 In this case the concept is called **Trusted Computing.**